-THORNDON, All Saints (TM 142 697) (October 2008)
+THORNDON, All Saints (TM 142 697),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

-However, the present nave windows - of which there are three on either side - are Perpendicular in style, and constitute the next feature of the church that must be examined in a regional context.
+However, the present nave windows - of which there are three on either side - are Perpendicular in style, and constitute the next and probably most important feature of the church that must be examined in a regional context, for with their supermullioned tracery (supermullions are short mullions forming part of the tracery, which stand on the apices of the lights below), strong mullions (mullions that continue all the way to the top of the windows with undiminished thickness), and stepped ogee-pointed lights with stepped transoms, they are almost identical to the aisle windows at Debenham and very similar to the aisle windows at Bildeston and the tower W. window at Occold, save only that the latter lack the lower tier of stepped transoms.
 (The photograph, right, shows the two easternmost nave windows to the south.)
-With their supermullioned tracery, strong mullions, and stepped ogee-pointed lights with stepped transoms and supertransoms, they are almost identical to the aisle windows at Debenham and Wetheringsett and very similar to the aisle windows at Bildeston and the tower W. window at Occold, save only that the latter lack the lower tier of stepped transoms.
-The possible significance of all this (as explained in greater detail under the entry for Bildeston) is dependent on whether at Bildeston and Debenham, these windows can be associated with the same phase of building operations as their respective arcades, which the late Birkin Haward attributed to the master mason Hawes of Occold, who appears to have been active between 1410 and 1440.
-The nave W. doorway is also Perpendicular and has a casement moulding around it, filled at intervals with carved crowns alternating with shields, beneath a hood-mould decorated with roses.
+This form has been associated by Birkin Haward with the work of Hawes of Occold, who, if he did nothing else here, seems to have been responsible for the nave's refenestration.
+The nave W. doorway may be contemporary however and has a casement moulding around it, containing at intervals carved crowns alternating with shields, beneath a hood-mould decorated with roses.
 The W. window is Victorian.
 The chancel is three bays long and restored or renewed in nearly all its details but the two-light S. windows in bays one and three are certainly attractive.